 Despite the historic, barrique-filled cellars of Rioja, many of the region’s wines—particularly whites and rosés—are vinified in stainless steel and bottled early at approachable price points, meant to be consumed young.
 All of these wines, from generico to gran reserva, will have the Rioja seal on the back of the bottle as a signal of both quality and authenticity.
 Regardless of whether a wine has aged for decades or months before bottling, the Rioja DOCa’s rigorous minimum aging regulations guarantee that every bottle is ready to drink when it is released.

-Red crianza wines must be aged for at least one year in barrel and one year in bottle, while white wines must spend at least six months in barrel.
+Crianza wines are those in their third year of age, including a minimum of one year spent in oak barrels.
+White and rosé wines may spend a minimum of six months in barrel.
 These are often everyday wines with juicy fruit flavors and subtle oak notes.

 Specially selected red wines are aged for at least three years total to achieve reserva designation, with a minimum of one year in barrel and six months in bottle.
 White wines must spend at least two years aging, with six months in barrel.
 Reserva Riojas are often characterized by elegance, concentration, and complexity.